-Will leave the assembly area to begin operations after being directed to do so by the IC.
+Will meet team in designated S&R area to begin operations after being directed to do so by the IC.

 Search & Rescue will:

 - 1. Retrieve emergency supplies and bring to the assembly area.
 The team should shut off the gas, water, and electrical mains.
 These should be marked with barrier tape or signs to indicate they are shut off. - 2.
 S&R will return to the assembly area to be assigned further duties by the IC.
 These may include setting up a waste facility, building shelter, assisting another team, or providing site security.